hay-kot/homebox/README.md

 - [ ] Embedded Version Info
   - [ ] Version Number
   - [ ] Git Has
+- [ ] Setup Docker Volumes in Dockerfile
 ## All Todos

 - [ ] User Invitation Links to Join Group